ACADEMIC ARTICLES

 the video message in writing.
 The interventions did not, however, change parents’ attitudes about asking their children for permission before posting.
 The results advance our understanding of sharenting and offer insights about potential brief and scalable approaches to mitigate sharenting and its consequences.
 In particular, we demonstrate that a purely informational intervention is not as effective as one that encourages substantive reflection.
 [PDF]

-Yudkin, D. A., Stolier, R. M., & Lewis, N. A., Jr. (2021).
+Yudkin, D. A., Stolier, R. M., & Lewis Jr, N. A. (2021).
 Changing perceptions around nontraditional career trajectories in psychological science.
 Trends in Cognitive Sciences.

 Abstract: In a tightening job market, early career researchers may consider employment opportunities outside academia.
 Yet there is the widespread belief that such employment experience is perceived negatively by academic hiring committees.
 Changing perceptions and practices around this issue would benefit these researchers and the field of psychology as a whole.
 [HTML]